IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### XX.4.2.3.1 Check Coverage Use Case Description

 A patient is diagnosed with cancer in the local hospital.
-The responsible doctor want to apply a chemotherapy to the patient and needs to know whether the costs are coverd by the insurance of the patient.
+The responsible doctor want to apply a chemotherapy to the patient and needs to know whether the costs are covered by the insurance of the patient.

 1. The patient arrives at the hospital and is diagnosed.
-1. optionally: the doctor queries the needed procedures and medical items from a product catalogue in the Hospital Information Sytem (POS)
+1. optionally: the doctor queries the needed procedures and medical items from a product catalogue in the Hospital Information System (POS)
-1. optionally: the hospital information system verifes the product codifications from the FIS.
+1. optionally: the hospital information system verifies the product codifications from the FIS.
 1. the doctor selects the needed procedures and items in the POS and sends a coverage eligibility request to the FIS
-1. In a manual or automatic process, the eleibigility for the requested procedures and items is verified in the FIS.
+1. In a manual or automatic process, the eligibility for the requested procedures and items is verified in the FIS.
 1. An eligibility response is sent from the FIS to the POS.
-1. The doctor and the patient agree on teh further treatment based on the elegibilty response.
+1. The doctor and the patient agree on the further treatment based on the eligibility response.

 ##### XX.4.2.3.2 Check Coverage Process Flow

-* PoS - The point of service system is a Beneficiary Requestor that captures a patient clinical encounter, it is responsible for sending this encounter on to the HIE.
+* PoS - The point of service system is a Beneficiary Requestor that captures a patient clinical encounter.
 * FIS - Financing and Insurance System is a Beneficiary Manager that manages data on beneficiaries and their coverage.

 <figure>
 {%include usecase3-processflow.svg%}